-7.2.9 Transfer Operational Parameters
+7.2.7 Transfer Operational Parameters

 After the DHCP and security association operations are successful, the modem MUST download the parameter file using TFTP, as shown in Figure 7-11.
 The TFTP configuration parameter server is specified by the "siaddr" field of the DHCP response.
+The CM MUST use an adaptive timeout for TFTP based on binary exponential backoff.
+Refer to [RFC1123] and [RFC2349].